Resources

 How to Elope in a National Park

 Adventure elopements have become a big thing for a lot of couples deciding to plan their wedding.
 It gives them the flexibility to have a unique wedding day experience that is less stressful and much more intimate and meaningful.
 We have featured a ton of amazing elopements around the world, but the ones that are by far the most popular are the national park elopements.
-So how do you elope in a national park?
-What rules and fees are involved, and who do you need to contact when it comes to applications and permits?
-Are there limitations to where in the park you can elope!?
-We got you covered with everything you need to know when planning your national park elopement.
-We even included some of our national park guides in this resource to further help you plan.

 If you’re set on eloping at a national park in the US, then rest assured that most of them have similar rules and regulations.
 Here are some of the top things you want to prepare and be aware of when planning your national park wedding adventure:

+1. Your elopement ceremony will most likely not be completely private unless you’re planning to hike a long trail or plan it during sunrise or sunset during the off-season.
 National parks are public lands, so even if you “apply for a permit” to have your ceremony at a specific park location (more on that later), you may still get occasional hikers passing by.
+Explore places to elope.

+2. You’ll need to have a plan B & C in place for weather and other conditions.
 In other words, you have to be super OK with your ideal elopement location changing sometimes even hours before your actual adventure begins.

+3. Remember your personal experience when picking the “type” of adventure you want to go on.
 Sure those Pinterest photos are cool, but that hike is also over 10 miles.
-Consider your hiking experience, stamina, and what you both and any guests are comfortable with when it comes to adventuring together.
+Consider your hiking experience, stamina, and what you and any guests are comfortable with when it comes to adventuring together.

+4. Pack light, smart, and dress functionally.
 If you want to wear a specific wedding outfit that may be too restricting for your hike up the mountain, consider changing it once you reach your destination.
 Packing light and smart allows you to not get overtired by overpacking, but stay safe when it comes to the necessities you really need depending on the particular national park you picked and the time of year you’re eloping.

+5. Work with an elopement vendor who has experience in the national park you want.
 You want to work with someone who is experienced, so you’re able to not only get the best photos but use them as a resource.
-A lot of our experience elopement photographers and videographers (even planners) are great to bounce ideas off of, scout locations, provide recommendations, offer packing lists, and make sure you have the most up-to-date permit information (more on that later).
+A lot of our experienced elopement photographers and videographers (even planners) are great to bounce ideas off of, scout locations, provide recommendations, offer packing lists, and make sure you have the most up-to-date permit information (more on that later).

 Explore Our Elopement Directory